Serena Segal

 Everyday Activity - Film Production Skills

 A short film for the first brief of the year, ‘Everyday Activity’ where we had to make a short (at maximum running time of less than five minutes) film.
-I had chosen to base mine around two people walking their dogs on the beach, turned into a promotional film based on those from the 1930’s to the 1970’s.
+I chose to base mine around a suspenseful scene of my husband hearing something outside.

 Group short film project - the barrow curse